Historic buildings inspectors or conservation officers preserve buildings of special heritage, so that future

-- a full driving licence - this will usually be required as it may not be easy to reach sites by public transport.
+- a full driving licence - this will usually be needed as it may not be easy to reach sites by public transport.

-Relevant experience will give you an advantage and is highly valued by employers.
-It is of even greater importance if your degree is not directly relevant.
+Relevant experience will give you an advantage and is highly valued by employers and is of even greater importance if your degree is not directly relevant.

 Volunteers are welcomed by organisations and national amenity societies such as the: